afdesem/informatika_xi.2/README.md

 If any changes are required inside any of the files included inside this repository, only the owner and/or contributors are allowed to

+> Repository only accessible and given interclass under XI.2 permission